foxieon/ninja/README.md

 Instructions:-

-1)First you need to execute the make file (like this ./make and hit enter) 2)After this a command will be alloucated
-The command for this script is 'ninja'
-Everytime you need to hit the word ninja for executing this script.
+1)First you need to execute the make file like this 'bash make' and hit enter 2)After that a command will be alloucated and the command is 'ninja' which wil execute my script everytime you need to hit the word ninja for executing this script.

+thats it.